|LOST HOSPITALS OF LONDON|

-In 1948 it was one of only three hospitals that were exempted from joining the NHS.
+In 1948 it was disclaimed from joining the NHS.
 It continued to operate as a private, independent, non-profit organisation, run by the Industrial Orthopaedic Society and supported by membership subscriptions from trades unions.

 In 1952 the Industrial Orthopaedic Society bought Ivy House for £12,000.
 This 18th century house had once been owned by the Russian ballerina, Anna Pavlova, until her death in 1931.
 After some extensive internal refurbishment, the ground floor became the Out-Patients Department of the Hospital, while the upper storey provided accommodation for the Sisters and nurses.
 The butler's pantry and storeroom became a consulting room and a laboratory.

 It had been the intention to build a women's hospital in the grounds of Ivy House, but building restrictions at the time prevented work beginning on the project.